mouhsen-ibrahim/github-actions/README.md

 ### Debugging Tips

-- Add `echo` statements to verify output values
+- Add `echo` statements to verify output values and user inputs
 - Use the Actions logs to trace output generation
 - Test with simple static strings before using dynamic values
+- Check the "Re-run jobs" option to test different input values
+- Use `github.event.inputs.input_name || 'default'` pattern for safety

 ## Advanced Use Cases